courselabs/project-cicd/README.md

 - download kubeconfig file
 - deploy to production AKS cluster on every build
+- print lb service details to see IP
 - test deployment
 - update docker image for web to default dark mode
 - build & verify new version is deployed